csiro-data-school/python/_episodes/03-types-expressions.md

 > 4. A lab specimen's age.
 > 5. Current population of a city.
 > 6. Average population of a city over time.
-> 7. The ages of all students in a class.
 {: .challenge}

 > ## Identify the outputs